Did you know that tree trimming is best done during the winter when your trees are dormant?

 From minor dents to death…

-Since our agency specializes in the outdoors, from campgrounds to hunting lodges, bed & breakfasts, and glamping resorts, we’ve seen many types of tree claims.
+Since our insurance agency focuses on the outdoors, from campgrounds to hunting lodges, bed & breakfasts, and glamping resorts, we’ve seen many types of tree claims.
 Not only do they fall on buildings, but they can also fall on your clients’ property.
 If a large limb falls on a brand new, 64-foot RV, the payout on the claim could be significant and take months to resolve.

 On the other end of the spectrum, we’ve had clients report a death because of falling trees.
 During a bad storm, a tree on an adjacent property fell and landed on a tent with two campers inside.
 Both were tragically killed.